dotnet/runtime/docs/coding-guidelines/vectorization-guidelines.md

 00000000000000000000000000000100
 ```

-and use [BitOperations.TrailingZeroCount](https://learn.microsoft.com/dotnet/api/system.numerics.bitoperations.trailingzerocount) to get the trailing zero count.
+and use [BitOperations.TrailingZeroCount](https://learn.microsoft.com/dotnet/api/system.numerics.bitoperations.trailingzerocount) or [uint.TrailingZeroCount](https://learn.microsoft.com/dotnet/api/system.uint32.trailingzerocount) (introduced in .NET 7) to get the trailing zero count.

-To calculate the last index, we should use [BitOperations.LeadingZeroCount](https://learn.microsoft.com/dotnet/api/system.numerics.bitoperations.leadingzerocount).
+To calculate the last index, we should use [BitOperations.LeadingZeroCount](https://learn.microsoft.com/dotnet/api/system.numerics.bitoperations.leadingzerocount) or [uint.LeadingZeroCount](https://learn.microsoft.com/dotnet/api/system.uint32.leadingzerocount) (introduced in .NET 7).
 But the returned value needs to be subtracted from 31 (32 bits in an `unit`, indexed from 0).

 If we were working with a buffer loaded from memory (example: searching for the last index of a given character in the buffer) both results would be relative to the `elementOffset` provided to the `Load` method that was used to load the vector from the buffer.